 No, that is not the title of yet another book by Bill O’Reilly.
 It is one part of Torah portion Vayishlach, which brings Jacob (Israel) back to his homeland.
 Most of the things you read will probably focus on Jacob wrestling with an angel, whoever that may be.
 It is an interesting study.

 I want to look at another storyline, one that may seem a little out-of-place, recorded in Genesis 34.
 Shechem, son of Hamor a Canaanite, took Dinah, the daughter of Jacob and forcibly had sexual relations with her.
 The culture of the day was quite different than ours today, thus many things are not obvious to us or don’t seem to make sense.
-The book of Jashar (chapter 33) says that Dinah remained in the house of Shechem (confirmed in Genesis 34:26).
+Legend in the book of Jashar (chapter 33 – please do not consider this inspired Scripture) says that Dinah remained in the house of Shechem (confirmed in Genesis 34:26).
 It also says Jacob sent two maidservants to the house of Shechem to care for Dinah and stay with her.
 What follows appears to be a legitimate proposal of marriage between the two families.

 Before considering the marriage agreement, the sons of Jacob insisted that the men of that land become circumcised, the sign of the covenant between God and Abraham.
 No doubt this was just a devious plan to weaken Shechem and his men, but trusting the family of Jacob the men of the land agreed – albeit for selfish reasons.
-Then while they were writhing in pain from the circumcision, two of Jacob’s sons, Simeon and Levi, raided the city and killed them all.
+The Genesis account tells us that while they were writhing in pain from the circumcision, two of Jacob’s sons, Simeon and Levi, raided the city and killed them all.

 The Christmas season fast approaching us in the world is often a difficult one for Messianic and Hebrew Roots believers, especially those new to this lifestyle and those who have family members who do not understand.
 I think there are some lessons we can learn from the example of Simeon and Levi on how we approach this.
 Now please keep in mind that there is no direct correlation between this story and what I am about to share.
 You cannot draw one-on-one comparisons, and nothing in one situation justifies or explains something in the other situation.
 This account simply triggered a few thoughts.